-- E-commerce entities providing only listing/directory of FBO/food products may not be required to obtain license/registration provided they are not covered under definition• “Marketplace based model of e-commerce FBO”
+- E-commerce entities providing only listing/directory of FBO/food products may not be required to obtain license/registration provided they are not covered under the definition• “Marketplace based model of e-commerce FBO”

 - However, those FBOs who also facilitate orders/transaction on their website besides providing listing/directory of food products also require FSSAI licenses.